Dante-Berth/RLSN_2024/RLSN_2024_1st_day.md

 ## Introduction ( From Stochastic Networks to Reinforcement Learning)
 It is composed applied probability MCMC, stasticical learning, Operation research, MDPs, Optimisation, Complex networks , Queueing, Scheduking, Algorithms design.
 Stochastic networks are not stochastic neural networks.
 Stochastic networks can be queues, many operationnal problems and more.
+# Day 1
 ## Learning and Control in Countable State Spaces (presented by R. Srikant UIUC)
 Stochastic Network such as queueing.
 Chess, go and other games can be large enven if it is finite-state spaces (limited) while it exists uncountable state space but structured problmes such as $$x_{k+1} = Ax_{k}+Bu_{k}+w_{k}$$ where A, B are learnt by a neural network for instance.
 It exists problems behind it such as countable state spaces ( limited structure positivity, easy stabilizability, how can we exploit it ?).\\